zavolanlab/zarp/README.md

 For improved reproducibility and reusability of the workflow, each individual step of the workflow runs in its own [Singularity][singularity] container.
 As a consequence, running this workflow has very few individual dependencies.
-It does, however, require Singularity to be installed on the system running the workflow.
+However, it requires Singularity to be installed on the system where the workflow is executed.
 As the functional installation of Singularity requires root privileges, and Conda currently only provides Singularity for Linux architectures, the installation instructions are slightly different depending on your system/setup: